 Games tend to be very trustworthy—good guys are good, bad guys are bad.
 What you see and perceive is real.
-Sometimes characters are betrayed, but the
+Sometimes characters are betrayed, but the player never is.

 The above quote from Ken Levine